telekom/zeebe-redis-exporter/README.md

           # comma separated list or map of io.camunda.zeebe.protocol.record.intent.Intent to export or empty to export all intents.
           enabledIntents: ""

+          # comma separated list of tenant IDs to export or empty to export all tenants
+          enabledTenants: ""

+          # whether to create tenant-specific streams (e.g., zeebe:JOB:<tenantId>)
+          enableTenantStreams: false

           # Redis Stream prefix
           name: "zeebe"